nostradomus/ATtinyISPprogrammerShield/README.md

 ### How things work

 First the the [ISP-programmer sketch](sketches/ArduinoISP.ino) (built-in example) should be loaded to the Arduino UNO board.
-During that operation, the blue jumper (JP1) should be removed.
+During that operation, switch S2 should be set to 'PROG' (or remove the blue jumper JP1 on a V1 board).
 Select “Arduino Uno” as target board in the tools-menu.
 Load the ISP-programmer sketch with the “UPLOAD” button.
 Once loaded, the jumper can be put back to send your a sketch to your attiny 𝜇-controller.

 ![ISP example sketch](images/menu_File-Examples.png) ![Board selection](images/menu_Tools-Board.png) ![Upload](images/menu_Sketch-Upload.png)